22 electricians penalized after probe into cheating at Sask Polytechnic | CBC News

 An investigation into cheating at the Saskatchewan Polytechnic campus in Moose Jaw has led to 22 construction electricians having their journeyperson certificates cancelled or suspended.

-The Saskatchewan Apprenticeship and Trade Certification Commission (SATCC) and a third-party investigation firm found that apprentices accessed materials they should not have, including level exams and Red Seal interprovincial certification exams, according to a news release from SATCC Thursday.
+The Saskatchewan Apprenticeship and Trade Certification Commission (SATCC) and a third-party investigation firm found that apprentices accessed materials they should not have, including level exams and Red Seal interprovincial certification exams.

+Dennis Johnson, Sask Polytechnic provost and VP of academics, said he was "profoundly disappointed" when he heard the findings.

+"We do everything we can to help them be successful and we expect that they're going to do that by their own efforts and not look for shortcuts, so you know we'll continue to reinforce the value of earning their credentials and learning in legitimate ways," Johnson said.

-"The individuals are not able to work legally in Saskatchewan as construction electricians during the suspension or cancellation periods," SATCC said.
+None of them will be able to work legally in Saskatchewan as construction electricians during the sanctions.
 The length of penalties issued ranges from two to six months.
-Anyone working in the field had their employers notified.

-Those suspended will be allowed to retake their exams and reindenture after their penalty period ends, according to SATCC.
+After that, more than a dozen students will have retake their journeyperson exam.

+Three will have their certifications reinstated after the sanctions are up.
+The province said those students were using the wrong answer key and passed the test on their own.

-Both SATCC and Sask PolyTechnic are working to prevent academic misconduct in the future, the release said.
+Both SATCC and Sask Polytechnic said they are working to prevent academic misconduct in the future.

 SATCC is videotaping all exam sittings, while senior managers will audit exams to ensure all participants follow procedure and protocol.
 An external investigator is now retained on contract to look into any future allegations of academic misconduct.